 Filing a renters insurance claim

 Renters will file a claim in much the same way as homeowners.
-However, f there's structural damage to your rental, notify your landlord immediately.
+However, if your rental has structural damage, notify your landlord immediately.
 Most leases and states require that the tenant notify the landlord, who is responsible for structural repairs.
 Those repairs may include a leaky roof, broken window or water damage caused by a plumbing issue.

 Your landlord will need to file a claim with their insurance company for damage to the building.
-You, as a renter, will need to file a claim with your insurer for damage done to your property.
+As a renter, you will need to file a claim with your insurer for damage to your property.

 What to avoid when filing a home insurance claim